10ml Equals How Many Teaspoons? A full breakdown to Volume Conversion

 Q: Is it always safe to assume 1 tsp = 5 ml?

 A: While 1 tsp ≈ 5 ml is a commonly accepted approximation, it’s not universally precise.
-It's crucial to account for potential variations in teaspoon sizes and the method of measurement.
+Here's the thing — it's crucial to account for potential variations in teaspoon sizes and the method of measurement.
 For critical applications (medicine, scientific experiments), using a precise measuring instrument is recommended.

 Q: How can I ensure accuracy when measuring volumes?